jidongxiao/CSCI1200-DataStructures/lectures/01_introduction/README.md

 ## 1.11 Value Parameters and Reference Parameters

-- What’s with the & symbol on the 4th and 5th parameters in the find_roots function prototype?
+- What’s the & symbol on the 4th and 5th parameters in the find_roots function prototype?
 - Note that when we call this function, we haven’t yet stored anything in those two root variables.
 ```cpp
 	float root_1, root_2;
 	bool success = find_roots(my_a,my_b,my_c, root_1,root_2);
 ```
-- The first first three parameters to this function are value parameters.
+- The first three parameters to this function are value parameters.
   – These are essentially local variables (in the function) whose initial values are copies of the values of the corresponding argument in the function call.
-  – Thus, the value of my_a from the main function is used to initialize a in function find_roots.
+  – Thus, the value of *my_a* from the main function is used to initialize *a* in function *find_roots*.
   – Changes to value parameters within the called function do NOT change the corresponding argument in the calling function.
 - The final two parameters are reference parameters, as indicated by the &.
   - Reference parameters are just aliases for their corresponding arguments.
 No new objects are created.